it-at-m/digiwf-s3-integration/README.md

 _Below is an example of how you can installing and setup up your service_

-1. Use the spring initalizer and areate a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)
+1. Use the spring initalizer and create a Spring Boot application with `Spring Web` dependencies [https://start.spring.io](https://start.spring.io)
 2. Add the digiwf-s3-integration dependency

 With Maven: